 Nevada is a LOT of things.
 But allow us to set the record straight on some popular rumors, misunderstandings, and straight-up Nevada myths.

 Nevada is just a flat ol’ desert…right?
-Millions of visitors do indeed flock to our desert wonderlands—like Red Rock Canyon, Valley of Fire, and the Black Rock Desert—each year and go home mesmerized.
-But here in the most mountainous state in the Lower 48, those majestic landscapes are just the tip of the sandstone.
+Each year, millions of visitors do indeed flock to our desert wonderlands—like Red Rock Canyon, Valley of Fire, and the Black Rock Desert—and go home mesmerized.
+But here in the most mountainous state in the Lower 48, those majestic landscapes are just the tip of the sandstone spire.

 Reno… that’s just up the road from Vegas, right?
 Sure, kinda…if you consider about 450 miles “just up the road”—which, here in the Road Trip Capital of the USA, you bet we do.
 Because, whether you find yourself ghost town-hopping at golden hour, getting weird in a “car forest”, bravely taking your first Picon “punch” to the stomach, or simply full-on falling for whatever surprises you encounter traveling this wild state, the point is: even with our wealth of world-class, vacation-worthy destinations, Nevada just makes that journey part so damn fun.